-Potential impacts to public health and safety (i.e., disease, mental illness, traffic incidents, and UXO) from implementation of Munitions Storage Alternative 3 would be the same as those discussed under Alternative 1.
+Potential impacts to public health and safety (i.e., disease, mental illness, traffic incidents, and UXO) from implementation of Munitions Storage Alternative 3 would be the same as those discussed under Munitions Storage Alternative 1.
+Therefore, Munitions Storage Alternative 3 would result in less than significant impacts to public health and safety.